sjhuang26/thinking-system/README.md

 ## Conclusion

-We created a general framework of state changes and provided three rules for their deliberate practice.
-Part 1 applies to self-regulation, and Part 2 applies to cognitive intelligence.
+We establish a three-rule framework for productive deliberate practice of self-regulation and cognitive intelligence.

 ## TODO: more advanced stuff